pegjs/pegjs/README.md

 #### *label* : *expression*

-Match the expression and remember its match result under given lablel.
+Match the expression and remember its match result under given label.
 The label must be a JavaScript identifier.

 Labeled expressions are useful together with actions, where saved match results can be accessed by action's JavaScript code.